 - Talk about it with someone you trust- Sometimes the thoughts in our head need a release.
 If you keep the thoughts in your head, you may continue to think about them even though you don’t want to.
 Talking with someone may also provide perspective as to why you keep thinking about something and the thoughts may go away.
 It is also helpful to share with someone that you simply have a hard time getting something off your mind, whether or not you tell the details of those thoughts.
 It alleviates the stress that comes with thinking about something you don’t want to think about.

-- Mindfulness exercises- Mindfulness if a form of meditation that intensely focuses on being in the moment.
-Mindfulness exercises require the absences of judgment or interpretation of the feelings and sensing that are occurring within the moment and encourages engagement with the environment currently around you.
-Mindfulness exercises have been proven to help reduce stress because of its ability to relax the body and the mind.
-Mindfulness exercises take lots of practice and more you use them, the easier it is for you to be focused on being in the moment.
+- Mindfulness exercises- Mindfulness is a form of meditation that intensely focuses on being in the moment.
+Mindfulness exercises require the absence of judgment or interpretation of the feelings and senses that are occurring within the moment and encourages engagement with the environment currently around you.
+Mindfulness exercises have been proven to help reduce stress because of their ability to relax the body and the mind.
+Mindfulness exercises take lots of practice and the more you use them, the easier it is for you to be focused on being in the moment.
 Being in the moment allows you to channel your thoughts to what is currently going on and ignore the thoughts you don’t want to think about.
 There are various types of mindfulness exercises, but it is important to discover which type of exercise works best for you!

 - Write them down- Just as talking with someone about the thoughts in your head can be a release, writing them down can be as well.
 Writing down what you can’t stop thinking about in a journal or piece of paper may help to get the thought out of your head.
 Or throw what you wrote away, especially if they are disturbing or scary thoughts.
 Chop it up, rip it up, whatever you want to do to signify the destruction of the thought.
 Sometimes gaining control of the thought by destroying it helps you stop thinking about it.